 The Should Monster

-Then there’s the Should Monster.
+The Should Monster isn’t interested in needs; he’s all about social expectations.
 I think this particular monster in the image above is a he, but that’s not especially important.
 Shouldy doesn’t help to propel you forward.
-When he’s not busy scratching his own rear end, as he appears to be doing in the graphic above, he’s got his finger claws digging into your back, and those pedicured toe claws digging into your butt.
+When he’s not busy scratching his own rear end, as he appears to be doing in the graphic above, he’s got his finger claws digging into your back, and those pedicured toe claws are digging into your butt.
 Plus he’s snorting his nasty messages in your ear.
 He makes it harder to get anything done.

 Should Monster: “You should be a better blogger, writer, pet parent, etc., etc.”